A QUBO formulation for the Tree Containment problem: Introduction

 A particularly well-studied problem, which arises in the analysis of rooted phylogenetic networks through the lens of rooted phylogenetic trees, is the following embedding problem.
 Given a rooted phylogenetic tree $\T$ and a rooted phylogenetic network $\N$ that have both been reconstructed for the same set of taxa, does $\N$ embed $\T$?
 This decision problem, which we will make more precise in the next section, is called Tree Containment.
 Without imposing any structural constraints on $\N$, Tree Containment is NP-complete \cite{kanj2008seeing}.
 However, it has also been shown that Tree Containment is polynomial-time solvable, for example, for so-called tree-child or level $k$-networks \cite{van2010locating}.
 Afterwards, Gunawan et al.~\cite{gunawan2015locating}, and Bordewich and Semple \cite{bordewich2016reticulation} independently showed that Tree Containment is solvable in cubic time for reticulation-visible networks, a superclass of tree-child networks.
 Since then, various algorithms have been developed to solve Tree Containment, with the fastest such algorithms having a running time that is linear in the number of taxa.
 For example, see a recent linear-time algorithm to solve Tree Containment for reticulation-visible networks~\cite{weller2018linear} and references therein.
 Although these substantial improvements have turned Tree Containment into one of the most well-studied problems in \blue{mathematical} research on phylogenetic networks, much less is known about how to `efficiently' solve Tree Containment for arbitrary rooted phylogenetic networks.
+In this case, the current best algorithms are fixed-parameter tractable algorithms, where, for a given phylogenetic network $\N$, the parameter is either the number of vertices in $\N$ whose in-degree is at least two or the treewidth of $\N$~\cite{van2022embedding,van2018unrooted}.

 \blue{In this paper, we take a quantum computing approach to Tree Containment.} Quantum computers are known to be able to solve certain problems in significantly lower time complexity than corresponding current-best classical algorithms.
 Although it is still debatable whether or not quantum computers can solve NP-hard problems in polynomial time, they have provided efficient solutions for several instances of NP-hard problems~\cite{calude2017solving,calude2017qubo,LucasNP,mahasinghe2019solving,mcgeoch2014adiabatic}.